hackforla/internship/.github/ISSUE_TEMPLATE/research--test--issue-template.md

     - [ ] Add `()` at the end of Resources 1.01 of this new issue with no space after`]`
     - [ ] Paste the comment link you just copied inside the `()` at the end of Resources 1.01 so it becomes a hyperlink
     - [ ] Check the rest of the `Resources for creating this issue` section to make sure the wording make sense and the links work
-- [ ] Add `status: template testing (step 2b)` label to the create template draft issue (which is the issue associated with Resources 1.01)
+- [ ] Add `feature: template testing (step 2b)` label to the create template draft issue (which is the issue associated with Resources 1.01)
 - Remove this section
     - [ ] Delete this section when all the checkboxes above are complete (i.e., the issue assignee will never see this part)
     - Depending on your role, please do the following: